daliborivanovic83/MatchIt-testing-/Bugs.md

 Actual result:

-When the user goes to this page there is a section called Iskustvo beneath it is a text “None” with an underline.
+When the user goes to this page there is a section called Iskustvo beneath it is a text "None" with an underline.

 Expected result: